ad-sw/ConstructHunt/README.md

 ## [Construct(ion) Hunt](http://constructhunt.herokuapp.com/)
 <p align="center"><img src="https://user-images.githubusercontent.com/86431563/153729732-92ac8ac6-e051-4e89-8171-be01c2735051.PNG" width="750" height="375"></p>
-A near pixel-perfect <a href="https://www.producthunt.com/">Product Hunt</a> clone inspired by the similarities between software developers (virtual/digital builders) to architects/landscape architects/city planners/real estate developers (physical builders).
-Public participatory design and voting takes place during town/city meetings for sites up for reconstruction or initial development, similar to how Product Hunt functions for digital products.
-However, many of these physical sites' local populations are unaware of these meetings or can't attend them physically due to timing schedule conflicts.
-This results in a lot of physical spaces not gaining wider public participatory design or local population input.
-Additionally, many firms don't have the resources to participate in most competitions for architecture to landscape architecture since there isn't guaranteed business generated for time spent, meaning those that do enter a site's competition tend to be larger overshadowing ones (oligopoly-like) or are potentially well-connected to the specific site's competition organizers.
-This means our towns to cities are developed and grow with bias and inflexibility/less adaptability from the get-go.
+A near pixel-perfect <a href="https://www.producthunt.com/">Product Hunt</a> clone inspired by the similarities between digital builders and physical builders. <br>
+Public input happens during town/city meetings for sites up for reconstruction or initial development<br> similar to how Product Hunt functions for digital products. <br>
+Many local stakeholders are unaware of these meetings or can't attend them physically. <br>
+This results in a lot of physical spaces not gaining wider public participatory design or local population input.<br>
+Many firms don't have the resources to participate in most competitions for architecture to landscape architecture since there isn't guaranteed business generated for time spent. meaning those that do enter a site's competition tend to be larger or well-connected firms. <br>
+Towns to cities are often developed and grow with bias and inflexibility/less adaptability from the get-go.

-<br>Ideally, there would be an online tool enabling these physical meetings to also be virtual so that the local population's input (from voting to design ideas) represents a wider audience and results in more accurate datasets gathered.
-This could also enable more firms (architecture, landscape architecture, urban city planning, construction, etc) to enter competitions at a lower resource cost and increase the amount of firms entering, in turn making site development options more diverse, accurate, and better representing of local populations.
+<br>Ideally, there would be an online tool blending physical and virtual meetings engaging a wider group of local stakeholders<br>
+Generating more accurate datasets and enabling more firms to enter competitions at a lower cost <br>
+increasing the amount of firms entering, in turn making site development options more diverse, accurate, and better representative of local populations.

 ### Fullstack used:
 * CSS & HTML (frontend)